After-Shock/Cloudbox-wiki/Updating-Cloudbox-Apps.md

 ## Update to a newer version:

-To simply update to a newer version.
+To simply update to a newer version, see table below.

 | Cloudbox Apps          | How to update                                                                                                                                                                                                                              |
 |:---------------------- |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |